DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ## Embold scanner:
 Scans the `desktop-app` Java files, opposite to the other scanners.

-There are many dublicates in the output.
+There are many duplicates in the output.

 ![](./attachments/Pasted%20image%2020220515155923.png)